Ankit1032/Inventory-Management-Dashboard-PowerBI/README.md

 				Z items: These are items that have the highest demand variability and are the most difficult to forecast accurately.
 They are typically managed using a make-to-order (MTO) approach, where production is triggered by customer orders, rather than by a forecast.

 				The XYZ Classification method is often used in combination with the ABC Classification method, which categorizes items based on their value.
 This allows companies to prioritize their inventory management efforts based on both the demand variability and the value of the items.

+				MTS : MTS is a strategy in which goods are produced based on anticipated customer demand, before actual customer orders are received.
+This means that goods are manufactured and stocked in inventory, in anticipation of future sales.
+In other words, MTS companies create products based on a forecast of what customers will want to buy.

+				MTO : MTO is a strategy in which goods are produced only after a customer places an order.
+This means that goods are manufactured in response to a specific customer request.
+MTO companies create products based on the specific requirements of each customer.

 Step 4: To do XYZ analysis, We need to analyze the weekly demand for each item
 	a.
 Modelling -> New Table -> Name should be "Week Table"